 The trade-off between site representativity and site accessibility were important considerations for both programmes.
-In the São Paulo programme, 8 sites out of 24 were located within WWTP basins: the influent of the five WWTP that served the RMSP, and the WWTPs of the three inland cities, unlike Wales, where all sites were located at the influent of WWTPs, other than some sampling of ports and prisons.
-This is linked to the difference in scale between São Paulo and Wales, both in terms of population size (Wales = 3.14 million people, São Paulo state = 46.65 million people) and geographic size (Wales = 20,779 km², São Paulo state = 248,220 km2), and so even though Wales focused almost entirely on WWTPs, it could cover a greater proportion of the population, including sparsely populated areas.
+In the São Paulo state programme, 8 sites out of 24 were located within WWTP basins: the influent of the five WWTP that served the RMSP, and the WWTPs of the three inland cities, unlike Wales, where all sites were located at the influent of WWTPs, other than some sampling of ports and prisons.
+This is linked to the difference in scale between São Paulo state and Wales, both in terms of population size (Wales = 3.14 million people, São Paulo state = 46.65 million people) and geographic size (Wales = 20,779 km², São Paulo state = 248,220 km2), and so even though Wales focused almost entirely on WWTPs, it could cover a greater proportion of the population, including sparsely populated areas.
 The Wales programme is different from many other WBE programmes that solely focused on capturing large urban areas, as it actively sought to understand how the disease evolved and moved between urban and rural communities.
-Wales has a high density of WWTPs (total = 833) over a small geographic area and population, with, on average, a WWTP for every 3,769 people (Dŵr Cymru Welsh Water, 2023), allowing for easy access to the wastewater from large portions of the population.
-This is unlike São Paulo state, where there is a low density of active WWTPs (total = 897), equating to a WWTP for every 49,097 people (Agência Nacional de Águas, 2019).
+Wales has a high density of WWTPs (total = 833) over a small geographic area and population.
+On average, there is a WWTP for every 3,765 people (Dŵr Cymru Welsh Water, 2023), a granularity which facilitates the accessibility and surveillance of smaller populations, unlike São Paulo state, where relatively fewer WWTPs (total = 897) service a larger population, equating to a WWTP for every 49,097 people on average (Agência Nacional de Águas, 2019).
+Sampling within the network of a large WWTP catchment to capture smaller sections of the population can be more difficult due to accessibility.
+In addition, in Wales, there is, on average, one WWTP for every 25km2, whereas in São Paulo state there is one WWTP for every 276km2.

-To ensure population representativity, the São Paulo programme samples sewage pumping stations, accessible sites in the sewage network through manholes, accessible sewage sites from hospitals, and accessible sewage or open river flows where infrastructure is scarce or absent such vulnerable favela communities.
+To ensure population representativity, the São Paulo state programme samples sewage pumping stations, accessible sites in the sewage network through manholes, accessible sewage sites from hospitals, and accessible sewage or open river flows where infrastructure is scarce or absent such vulnerable favela communities.
 For example, SARS-CoV-2 wastewater surveillance was carried out in São Remo (May to November 2020) and Paraisópolis (May 2020 to June 2021) communities in São Paulo city, which have a population of approximately 8,000 and 51,000 inhabitants, respectively.
 These communities are supplied with treated potable water, but not connected to a sewer system.
 Wastewater is therefore discharged into streams which run to Rio Pinheiros.
 Samples collected from these streams revealed a correlation between cases of COVID-19 cases in the communities and SARS-CoV-2 concentrations in the streams (Barbosa et al., 2022; Pepe Razzolini et al., 2021).
 A similar study in Wales has also shown the presence of SARS-CoV-2 RNA in WWTP effluent with hydrodynamic modelling predicting that it can travel many kilometres downstream from the WWTP eventually reaching the coastal zone (Hillary et al., 2021; Robins et al., 2022).